-Bill the Butcher (played by Daniel Day-Lewis is a great opposer of Abraham Lincoln and in one scene he's seeing throwing a knife on a picture of the president.
+Bill the Butcher (Daniel Day-Lewis) is a rabid opponent of Abraham Lincoln and in one scene he's shown throwing a knife at a picture of the president.
 Ironically, Day-Lewis would later play Lincoln in Lincoln (2012).

 Martin Scorsese ends the film with a shot of the New York skyline which includes the World Trade Center Towers, even though the film was finished after the buildings were destroyed in the terrorist attacks of 11 September 2001.
 Scorsese chose to end on that shot rather then continue with a skyline without the WTC because the movie is supposed to be about the people who build New York, not those who tried to destroy it.

-When Boss Tweed is talking to Bill, Bill says to him "I know your works.
+When Boss Tweed is talking to Bill, Bill says to him, "I know your works.
 You are neither cold nor hot.
-So because you are lukewarm, I will spew you out of my mouth." though never mentioned, this is a direct quote from The Holy Bible; Revelations 3:16
+So because you are lukewarm, I will spew you out of my mouth."
+Though not attributed, this is a direct quote from The Holy Bible; Revelations 3:1.

 Bill says his father was killed by the British on 25 July 1814.
 This was probably in the Battle of Lundy's Lane, which was fought on this date in the Niagara Falls area, and was the bloodiest battle in the War of 1812.